microchip-pic-avr-examples/avr128da48-led-dimming-pwm-example/README.md

 # AVR128DA48 LED Dimming Using PWM Code Example

 This repository provides an Atmel Studio solution with a bare metal code example for an LED dimming implemented using a PWM signal.
-The example demonstrates the basic functionality of Timer/Counter Type A used to generate a PWM signal.
+The example demonstrates the basic functionality of Timer/Counter Type A (TCA) used to generate a PWM signal.
 The output waveform is connected to the on-board LED.
 The PWM duty cycle value is incremented continuously until it reaches the maximum value and then is reloaded to 0.
 This produces the dimming effect of the LED.

 ## Related Documentation
 More details and code examples on the AVR128DA48 can be found at the following links: